 Our communities thrive when all people can meet their basic needs and have opportunities to prosper.
 Our state has invested in our shared future by providing health care for kids, ensuring support for seniors and disabled adults, and increasing access to education.
 However, during the worst economic downturn since the Great Depression, the needs of families have grown while the state has had fewer resources to help them.

-In addition to lacking sufficient revenue, Washington also has the most regressive tax system in the nation.
+In addition to lacking sufficient revenue and an unfunded mandate, Washington also has the most regressive tax system in the nation.
 This means that people with low incomes pay a higher percentage of their incomes to state and local taxes than in other state.
 The numbers are stark.
 The top 1% of Washington residents pays just 2.9% of their income to taxes, the middle 11.2% pays 11%, and the bottom 20% pays 17.3%.2

 What we are doing about it